-We urge writers to discuss ‘failures’: what did not work so well, and why.
-Be self-critical.
-This is part of the rationale for FMR – enabling agencies to share their failures and challenges as well as their successes, in order to learn from each other and to promote a culture of both learning and transparency.
+Where appropriate, articles should include examples of good practice and recommendations.
+And if you come across examples of bad practice or failure, from which others may learn, please share that too.
+This is part of the rationale for FMR – enabling agencies to share failures and challenges as well as successes, in order to learn from each other and to promote a culture of learning and transparency.

 - italics for non-English language terms (e.g. refoulement) and titles of publications (e.g. Forced Migration Review)

-We edit all articles, sometimes to a significant extent – to avoid overlap with other articles, to bring them in line with FMR house style and to ensure clarity for our generalist readership.
+All accepted articles will be edited, sometimes to a significant extent – to avoid overlap with other articles, to bring them in line with FMR house style and to ensure clarity for our generalist readership.
 We will liaise with you on the edited version, and we will always get your approval of suggested changes before going to print.

-The editorial team cannot guarantee publication of any submissions, even when authors have been encouraged in correspondence to submit an article.
+Please also note that the editorial team cannot guarantee publication of any submission, even when authors have been encouraged in correspondence to submit an article.